 The same technique works for any built-in operator.

-Normally the parentheses are unnecessary.
+Normally the spaces are unnecessary.
 We could write

 ( + ), but

 it is idiomatic to include them.
 Beware of multiplication, which must be